outlearn-content/angular/modules/controller.md

 The most common way to keep Controllers slim is by encapsulating work that doesn't belong to controllers into services and then using these services in Controllers via dependency injection.
-This is discussed in the Dependency Injection Services sections of this guide.
+This is discussed in the [Dependency Injection](https://pilot.outlearn.com/learn/ShieldSensei/angular/8) and [Services](https://pilot.outlearn.com/learn/ShieldSensei/angular/6) sections of this guide.